exakat/php-dictionary/dictionary/typo.ini.rst

 Typo
 ----

 A typo is short for "typographical error".
 It refers to a mistake made in the typing of the code.
-Typographical errors can include misspelled words, misplaced opertors.
+Typographical errors can include misspelled words, misplaced operators.
 Typos can occur in various contexts, such as types, expressions, naming.

 A typo can lead to a visible or invisible error.